rubycocos/rubycocos.github.io/01-thomas-leitner-kramdown.md

 _Miscellaneous_

-- ["Old" Maruku Project @ RubyForge](http://maruku.rubyforge.org) - a markdown-superset interpreter in ruby with inline attributes, tables, etc.
+- ["Old" Maruku Project @ RubyForge](http://maruku.rubyforge.org) - a markdown-superset interpreter in ruby with inline attribute lists, tables, etc.
-- ["Old" BlueCloth Project](http://deveiate.org/projects/BlueCloth) - the first markdown library for rub (started as a direct port of the Markdown.pl script in perl)
+- ["Old" BlueCloth Project](http://deveiate.org/projects/BlueCloth) - the first markdown library for ruby (started as a direct port of the Markdown.pl script in perl)